-Who's calling the shots at Stormont?
+Who's calling the shots on NI policy?

 One of the busiest briefs on the hill, there are a number of decisions that the department says it cannot take without the authority of a minister.

-It has told BBC News NI it cannot proceed with the following issues until Stormont is restored:
+BBC News NI understands it cannot proceed with the following issues until Stormont is restored:

 - Reconfiguration of stroke services